Autodesk/molecular-design-toolkit/docs/index.rst

 Molecular Design Toolkit |version|
 ##################################

-Molecular science is hard - the software shouldn't make it harder.
-The `Molecular Design Toolkit <http://moldesign.bionano.autodesk.com/>`_ offers access to a large and still-growing set of computational modeling methods from a science-focused, Python API.
-When you call MDT functions from a Jupyter notebook, you'll also be get inline 2D and 3D visualization, plotting support, and interactivity.
+The `Molecular Design Toolkit <http://moldesign.bionano.autodesk.com/>`_ offers access to a large and still-growing set of computational modeling methods with a science-focused Python API.
+When you call MDT functions from a Jupyter notebook, you'll also get inline 2D and 3D visualization, ready-to-plot data structures, and interactive user interfaces.
+MDT is free, open source, and built for scientific collaboration.

 `Try a live demo now. <http://mybinder.org/repo/avirshup/mdt-gallery-test>`_

-MDT is free, open source, and is built for scientific collaboration.